Wheelchair2/World-Of-Gensokyo-Touhou-Mod/README.md

 # World-Of-Gensokyo-Touhou-Mod
-*A Base Ruleset Touhou mod that takes place in a world - set in Japanese mythology - called Gensokyo.
+*A ruleset Touhou mod that takes place in a world - set in Japanese mythology - called Gensokyo.
 This mod is still in it's early and experimental form, I wish you enjoy it!
 (Visit the GitHub page for more info)*

 Apparently, this mod was made entirely with a phone, and since that it is, it will take longer to update changes than normal.
 There are still a lot of ~~anime moes~~ totally necessary things to add and change, because the mod isn't really properly playtested yet.